pauldes/nba/README.md

 Solutions :
 - use MVP share instead of MVP award
-- use generally accepted tresholds to filter non-MVP players : more than 40% of games played
+- use generally accepted tresholds to filter non-MVP players :
+  - more than 40% of the season games played
+  - more than 20 minutes played per game
+  - team conference rank above 9 (playoff qualifier)

 #### Label consistency